 If we’ve already considered funding this medicine for this indication, we’re unlikely to fund it through NPPA unless:

 - there's something exceptional about your patient’s clinical circumstances, or

 - we've approved similar NPPA applications in the past.

 Information from treatment not funded by Pharmac

 In general, we won’t consider clinical benefits experienced by a non-Pharmac-funded trial (for example, self-funded treatment, treatment initiated overseas or through a clinical trial).
 This ensures that people who are unable to access alternative funding for their medicines are not disadvantaged.

 NPPA is a pathway for consideration of funding for people with exceptional clinical circumstances.
 Non-clinical circumstances are not taken into account when assessing NPPA applications.
 For example, we do not consider the cost of time off work (lost wages).
 This could bias against those not in paid employment, such as the elderly and people who are chronically ill and disabled.

 We do not consider patient preference for a treatment.
 This includes surgery, other clinical procedures, or a specific brand.
 There must be a clinical need, supported by good evidence, for the medicine being applied for via NPPA.

-Once you’ve spoken to us, gather all attachments in support of your application.
+Gather all attachments in support of the application for your patient.
 The attachments should demonstrate how the patient’s circumstances are exceptional.
 They may include: